oschuen/kbac/MultiProject/README.md

 # Multiple projects in one Aggregate

-Splitting up software into multipr sub-projects is always a good idea.
+Splitting up software into multi sub-projects is always a good idea.
 This allows you to easily reuse parts of it in other projects and forces you to think about interfaces between different parts of your software.
-Setting up a multi project with CMake is an easy thing, one understood how it works.
+Setting up a multi project with CMake is an easy thing, once understood how it works.
 Many articles on the internet show solutions for it.
-These are my 20ct for it:
+These are my 20ct about it:

 ## Aggregate CMakeLists.txt